anthochou/alg/README.md

 ## Pipeline installation

-- Copy shopify_pipeline.py into in the DAG folder in your Airflow home folder
+- Copy shopify_pipeline.py into Airflow/dags/ folder
 - Connect to Airflow Webserver, click on DAG, you should see the DAG listed
-- Copy shopify_pipeline_test.py into
-- Copy step to image
-- Create a Postgresql connection in Airflow Admin/Connections
+- Create a Postgresql connection in Airflow Admin/Connections (id= dwh, type=postgres, host=warehouse, schema=algolia_wh,login=algolia_user, port=5432).
+Password is provided in docker-compose file.
+- Copy shopify_pipeline_test.py into the home Airflow/ folder.
+- If you are under windows, you might need to synchronize the linux container with the Airflow folder.
+Replace ContainerID with the airflow webserver container ID, which you can find in Docker UI or by running "docker ps":

+> Docker cp ..\Airflow\shopify_s3_pipeline_test.py ContainerID:/opt/airflow/shopify_s3_pipeline_test.py

+Replace ".." byt the absolute path to your Airflow installation.

+## Run unit testing

 ## Run the pipeline